 Information related to interbank market is scarce compared to debt securities.
 However, funding shocks may be larger for this type of funding source during periods of stress.
 Extra costs of funding on those operations are assessed by extrapolating the outcomes of the stress on debt securities.
-Information provided by the supervisory reporting FINREP on the scheduling of both debt securities and credit institutions deposits are exploited.
+Information provided by the supervisory reporting FINREP on the scheduling of both debt securities and credit institutions deposits was exploited in the past.
+This information is now provided by new ECB reporting ("Short Term Exercice reporting").